June 29 – July 4th 2020

 Additional evening presentations and open laboratory hours are optional (but strongly encouraged!)

 Course registration includes:

 - 100+ Page Course Manual plus Earth Repair the book, by Leila Darwish

 - Lunch and Dinner

 - Tent camping option on-site

-This course is intended to be an empowering introduction to Bioremediation with Fungi.
+This course is designed to be an empowering introduction to Bioremediation with Fungi.

 No prior training or experience is required, just an interest in remediation potentials of fungi and a willingness to learn.

-If you are new to working with mushroom cultivation and fungi we highly recommend also taking our Mushroom Cultivation Design Course scheduled for the week before this course on the same site, September 8-12th.
+If you are new to working with mushroom cultivation and fungi we highly recommend also taking our Mushroom Cultivation Design Course scheduled for two weeks before this course on the same site.
 More information HERE

 For questions about this course please contact us here: